jamietre/CsQuery/README.md

 There are some minor API issues that need resolving.
 The "Server" object, which was originally envisioned as part of a namespaced extension design for methods that are not part of the core jQuery api, is not well conceived.
 The DOM model has a few problem areas.
 Specifically, document fragments are not represented correctly, and the value (inner text) of `script` and `textarea` nodes is not represented correctly.
 In the latter situation, this content is handled as a special-case text node; it should be handled as a property.
 This issue creates the need for some special handling in a few areas, and should be fixed.

+In the early stages of this project I had not much time to get it working "well enough" to solve a particular problem.That resulted in a some regrettable decisions and code.
+The nice thing about porting something is that you don't need to start from scratch with unit tests.
+The jQuery tests have the benefit of covering a lot of edge cases discovered over the years, but have the disavantage of being a bit messy and disorganized.
+Not that my own are a lot better!
+But as time permits I have been cleaning up and adding to the tests.
+While I think this project has pretty good test coverage for the vast majority of its features (selectors and DOM manipulation methods) some of the more complex features like Extend -- which, in particular, is difficult to test well - are not well covered.

 ### CsQuery vs. jQuery